|Program Dates & Deadlines:||Click here to view|

-THE PROGRAM DIRECTOR Matthew Aruch is currently the Assistant Director of the Science Technology and Society Program and PhD student in International Education Policy at UMD.
-Matthew did his undergraduate work in Biology at Mary Washington College (MWC) and has graduate degrees in Education from MWC (MS 2004) and Harvard University (MEd.
-2011).
-Matthew spent several years teaching in Costa Rica, Honduras and the United States.
-He has been collaborating, work and teaching with the University of Cuenca and the communities of Shiña since the summer of 2012.
+Matthew Aruch is the program director, will lead all elements of this course.
+Matthew is the Assistant Director of the Science Technology and Society Program and a PhD student in International Education Policy at UMD.
+He has spent several years teaching in Costa Rica, Honduras, Ecuador and the United States.
+He has been with the program since the Fall 2013.

 For course, itinerary or in-country information, please contact the Program Director.
-For general questions or assistance with applying, contact the appropriate Regional Advisor in Education Abroad.
+For general questions or assistance with applying, contact EA Short-term Programs

 As a part of this program, you will engage in the following:

 - Living and working in the village of Aukre learning about Kayapó culture and daily life.
 Activities may include fishing, beadwork, agricultural activities, sport, and village ceremonies, among others.